turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 We are done with the basic NFT contract; users can now mint their NFTs.
 In the next step, we will be creating the marketplace where the NFT owner can list NFTs, indicate their price, and make them purchasable by any user on NEAR.
 We'll be adding unit tests after each function/feature that we build to make sure it works as expected before we deploy it to NEAR.

-### Unit test
+### Unit Tests

-Unit tests can be found in the **tests** folder. `As-pect` was used for unit tests in AssemblyScript.
+Unit tests can be found in the **tests** folder.
+Package `as-pect` was used for unit tests in AssemblyScript.
 You can use `VMContext` to mock various items on the NEAR runtime for testing functionality like contract caller, attached deposit, etc.

 You can run the tests using: